Shruti-010/Spotify_UI_clone/README.md

 # Project Description
-Welcome to the Spotify Clone project!
+Welcome to the Spotify UI Clone project!
 This project is a basic imitation of the popular music streaming platform, Spotify.
 Built using HTML and CSS, this clone aims to replicate the look and feel of Spotify's user interface.

 # Features
 Responsive Design: Adaptable layout that works seamlessly on various devices.